A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 whereas, for $n=5$,

-In both cases $n=3$ and $n=5$, time-dependent proliferative/destructive rates decrease as wealth classes increase; there are two reasons for this.
-On one hand, individuals in lower classes typically exhibit a higher tendency to have more children, resulting in a more pronounced population growth.
+In both cases $n=3$ and $n=5$, time-dependent proliferative/destructive rates decrease as income classes increase; there are two reasons for this.
+On the one hand, individuals in lower classes typically exhibit a higher tendency to have more children, resulting in a more pronounced population growth.
 On the other hand, reciprocal support and caregiving among individuals of the same class may be lacking in lower economic strata.
 This tendency can be associated with the transmission of unhealthy lifestyle habits, the spread of diseases, and even real competition for survival.

-Finally, we introduce specific expressions for the coefficients $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, modeling the non-conservative external force field \eqref{forcshape}.
-More precisely, we want to use these terms to model the effects and consequences of some slow or sudden events on a population.
-Of course, these consequences cannot be the same for each wealth class, as expected by experience and depicted by facts.
+Finally, we introduce specific expressions for the coefficients $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, modeling the nonconservative external force field \eqref{forcshape}.
+More precisely, we want to use these terms to model effects and consequences of some slow or sudden events on a population.
+Of course, these consequences cannot be the same for each income class, as expected by experience and depicted by facts.
 Hereafter, we call these events ``shocks", where each shock is characterized by some specific properties in terms of impact and duration.
-It is worth underlining that this action is not directly related to interactions among individuals, but it is an external action on each wealth class.
-Moreover, we assume that this action has only a ``negative" impact on wealth classes, i.e. from a mathematical viewpoint
+It is worth underlining that this action is not directly related to interactions among individuals, but it is an external action on each income class.